AIXI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Xiao-I Corp. Investors With Substantial Losses Have Opportunity To Lead Class Ac...

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Xiao-I securities between March 9, 2023, and July 12, 2024, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: bgandg/AIXI .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Xiao-I securities between March 9, 2023, and July 12, 2024, inclusive (the“Class Period”).
+Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/AIXI .

 Case Details